Xingzhouliu1987/Sql-Scripts/WindowsServer/Readme.md

 # Create New Grouped MSA

+Requirements:
+- Powershell 2
+- Windows Server 2012 or up
+- SQL Server 2014 and up (if used as SQL Server Service Accounts)

 This powershell script automates the following steps:

 (1) Get a security group by user prompt or create one if needed (uses current user context)